I’m a writer and critic.

 The Unmapped Country (2018) is a collection of the ‘lost’ short stories and fragments by the radical 1960s writer, Ann Quin.
 The book is published by And Other Stories to launch their Year of Publishing Women 2018.
 For the last fifty years or so, the stories sat scattered in boxes and sequestered in drawers in archives and private collections all over the shop.
 Over the course of seven years, I collected them together from Quin’s old mates, ex-lovers, confidants and collaborators in a crappy cardboard folder.
 I hope she’s chuffed they are now finally seeing the light of day.

-I’m a writer and researcher.
-I’ve written about books for the Guardian, The White Review, the Review of Contemporary Fiction, Music and Literature and others.
-And I’ve talked about them for BBC Radio 4’s Open Book, the Edinburgh International Book Festival, the Brighton Film Festival, the BBC College of Production and at many other festivals and events.
+I’ve written about books for the Guardian, The New Statesman, The White Review, the Review of Contemporary Fiction, Music and Literature and others.
+And I’ve talked about them for BBC Radio 4’s Open Book, BBC Radio 3’s The Verb, the Edinburgh International Book Festival, the Brighton Film Festival, the BBC College of Production and at many other festivals and events.

 I regularly lecture and teach on topics across modern and contemporary writing.

-You can email me on email@example.com
+You can email me at email@example.com